 Set the fan to the “auto” position whenever the compressor is running, and the outside air is too hot.

 For air circulation, it’s better to rely on ceiling fans in individual rooms while they are occupied.
 Ceiling fans offer comfort, but do not actually reduce the temperature, so even though they are energy misers, there is no sense in running them in an empty room.

 Another option is a whole-house fan, which is something of a hybrid between an attic fan and a ceiling fan.
 Whole-house fans typically go into the ceiling in a central part of the house.
-They are designed to draw in cool air and exhaust hot air.
-They use about one quarter of the electricity of a central air conditioning system, but they are also only effective during relatively cool periods.
-Experts suggest whole-house fans are most effective when the exterior temperatures are below 82 degrees.
+Designed to draw in cool air and exhaust hot air, they use about one quarter of the electricity of a central air conditioning system!
+However, whole-house fans are also only effective during relatively cool periods.
+Experts suggest that whole-house fans are most effective when the exterior temperature is below 82 degrees F.